 Board members are encouraged to recruit area farmers to fill out apprenticeship applications.
 Wahle was among the first board member to recruit a young farmer to the apprenticeship program.
 But he says he won’t be the last.
 Six board members are expected to retire in the next four years.

 Matt Eichacker was the first young farmer Wahle recruited.
-Eichacker is 29 and farms with his dad, uncle and cousin.
+Eichacker is 29 and farms with his dad, uncle, and cousin.
 The family raises crops and cattle near Salem.

 He said he appreciated the opportunity the apprenticeship program gave him to better understand the business structure of Central Farmers Cooperative before he committed to putting his name on the ballot to run for a board position.

 “It’s nice to be a bit behind the scenes to see the numbers, see how things go, see how the meetings go before you are sitting there putting in your opinion.
-Because you are the “young buck,” you have new ideas, but if you can just sit in for a little bit and understand how things work and get the flow of things before you are expected to vote, it’s nice to understand the flow of meetings while you are green behind the ears per say,” Eichacker said.
+Because you are the “young buck,” you have new ideas, but if you can just sit in for a little bit and understand how things work and get the flow of things before you are expected to vote, it’s nice to understand the flow of meetings while you are green behind the ears per se,” Eichacker said.

 The cooperative business model is unique.
 A cooperative is owned by the customers or members who do business with the cooperative.
-When the cooperative earns profits after re-investing in infrastructure, those profits are returned to member owners as dividends.
+When the cooperative earns profits after re-investing in infrastructure, those profits are returned to member-owners as dividends.

-By the time Eichacker was elected to the board in February 2022, he said he was ready to take on responsibilities of a board member.
+By the time Eichacker was elected to the board in February 2022, he said he was ready to take on the responsibilities of a board member.

 “Being on the Advisory Board before being on the actual board was a bit of an eye-opener and really helped me understand it,” Eichacker said.

 Andrew Streff agreed.
 He is the second young farmer Wahle recruited.
-Streff, is 24, and has been farming fulltime with his parents since 2020.
+Streff is 24 and has been farming full-time with his parents since 2020.

 “Right now, I don’t have the experience or overall knowledge of the co-op, to make actual decisions.
 So, learning how to read the different balance sheets and cash flow statements and then learning the wage process behind a business such as this – with multiple locations – there’s quite a learning curve.
 Through this process I’ve learned how to ask questions and understand which ones I need to ask,” Streff said.